VeronikaKerman/ChickenAtomics/README.md

 [2]: http://www.projectrho.com/public_html/rocket/enginelist2.php
 [3]: https://forum.kerbalspaceprogram.com/index.php?/topic/172026-*

-All multimode NTRs featuring LH2/LF switching are converted to LH2/NH3.
+Nerv and Cherenkov NTRs featuring LH2/LF switching are converted to LH2/NH3.

 The Neptune, Scylla and Poseidon LA-NTRs are stripped of their oxidizer augmented mode and given NH3 modes instead.
 The Stubber was left unmodified.

 The Deliverance lightbulb rocket has been extended with ammonia mode.

-The two later patches can be easily extended to other engines if desired just by adding another part name in the PART line.
+The patches can be easily extended to other engines if desired just by adding another part name in the PART line.

 Lastly, LqdAmmonia configuration has been added to procedural liquid tank,